 The workshop will explore the intersectionality of intimate partner violence within Canadian communities.
 It will consider factors such as race, ethnicity, gender identity, sexual orientation, and disability in coordinating services to support survivors.
 The participants will discuss strategies for addressing the unique needs of marginalized communities and overcoming systemic barriers to accessing services, building from existing resources and supports available.
 Participants will identify gaps in services and brainstorm innovative solutions to address them.

 Interagency Case Assessment Teams (ICATs) provide a multidisciplinary approach to supporting highest-risk intimate partner violence cases across British Columbia.
 Risk assessments are guided by the BC Summary of Intimate Partner Risk Factors (BC SIPVR) to determine designation.
 An ICAT is co-chaired by police and community-based victim services (CBVS).
 Core members of an ICAT consist of police, CBVS, probation/correction, and child protection.
-Other active community members may include agencies or organizations that can support to mitigate risk and enhancing safety for survivors, their children and the community.
+Other active community members may include agencies or organizations that can support to mitigate risk and enhance safety for survivors, their children and the community.
 BC currently has 50+ active ICATs supporting the initiative to address intimate partner violence.

 Presenter(s): Dr. Emma Cunliffe, Professor, Allard School of Law and Principal, Green College, UBC.